iori-yja/smallMTOS/README.md

 There is no reason to separate them now, and possiblly will join, but this change won't do nothing running in ARM EABI.
-I'll make sure specification about task.
+I'll make sure specification about task by porting this.

 In ARM EABI, You can access: (Rp points a run\_t entity.)